Chapter 3 : Memories of War

 "We do know, Anne," said Charlie earnestly.
 "Things got better!
 The murders stopped.
 The suicides and the tornados, too.
 The good guys must have won.
 We've had seven good years.
 Yes, I miss Alice.
 I miss her every day.
 But these magic might not have had anything to do with her dying.
 She was a troubled girl; she'd been through a lot before I met her."

 "Whatever was in that hallway with me," said Annie with a shudder, "wasn't natural."

 The conversation was interrupted just then by a knock on the door.
 No doorbell, just two firm wraps on the door.
 Liam shot up out of his chair, his heart in his throat.
 He ran to the door and looked through the peephole.
 On the other side, a man stood, holding a box and bag in his arms.
 Liam turned and called down the hallway.
 "Patty!
 It's father!"

 "Open the door, son," said Annie, but Liam was already turning the lock and turning the handle.
-He swung the door wide just as Patty scampered down the hallway.
+He swung the door wide just as Patrick ran down the hallway.

-"Hello father!" cried the younger boy.
+"Hello father!" cried Patrick.
 "Have you brought us something?"

 Sean Wren strolled into the foyer.
 He was a taller, older version of his sons, a dashing Irishman with short tawny hair and a twinkle in his blue eyes.
-He called out a warm, "Hello all," as he wrapped Patrick in a quick hug.
+He called out a warm, "Hello all," as he wrapped his younger son in a quick hug.

 Annie and Charlie came into the foyer.
 Annie had her arms crossed tight across her chest.
 She offered him a light, "Hello, Sean, this is quite a surprise."
 Charlie offered a hand to shake, but Sean had his right hand full, clutching a long plastic bag.